Miklós Both: Career

 In February 2014, he traveled to the Yunnan region of China to study the local music for four months and recorded an album.
 The disc incorporates the inspired songs beyond the purely aesthetic considerations and a higher overall arc of thought appears.
 During the time he spent in China, Both met with dozens of musicians and reworked and recorded many of their songs.
 The album also has performers of the contemporary music scene.
 Both and photos of a diary-documentary disc were released in October 2014, was presented at the Millenáris Theatre Café in Budapest with great success.

 In 2014, he prepared an alternative talent search show on MTVA Palimo Story.
 A small crew traveled through Hungary searching for musicians.
 Through the series, they explore and actually succeed to showcase the unseen talents that are in the country.
 Both and musicians whom he has found appear on an eponymous album released in the summer of 2014.

 In autumn 2014 he visits Ukraine for the first time, recording folk songs in 5 villages.
 This is an influential journey in his life; from this point onward, he travels to the country several times per year in order to build a database of folklore.
 He works alone in the first years, but his work is noticed by many people in Ukraine and he begins collaborating with a growing number of people.
 Collecting is carried out in increasingly improving technical quality.

 In 2016, Both was a judge on A Dal, the Hungarian national selection for Hungary in the Eurovision Song Contest.
 He reprised this role for the 2017 edition and did so again for the 2018 edition.

 In 2016, he was a guest of honor at the Ördögkatlan Festival, along with Dorottya Udvaros and Péter Gerzson Kovács.
 The festival has its own courtyard in three central Ukrainian villages.

 In 2017, Fidelio Magazine elects him among the 50 most influential people in Hungarian culture in the frame of its KULT50 edition.

 In 2017, his team is granted the European Union's Creative Europe grant, for which he devised the application, as the founder and leader of the newly launched Polyphony Project.
 In connection with this, he enters partnership with the Ivan Honchar museum in Kyiv.

 In May 2018, recordings made over four years are published in an online database of academic quality, eliciting great interest and attention from all over the world.
 The intensity of interest is demonstrated by the fact that Ukraine's Minister of Culture Yevhen Nyshchuk gave a speech at the opening ceremony along with a number of Ukrainian and Hungarian folklorists.

 By mid-2018, music, dances, interviews and documentaries had been recorded across nearly 130 villages; at this point, the database contains approximately 3000 songs.

-In 2018, he is awarded the Gold Cross of Merit of the Republic of Hungary.
+In 2018, he was awarded the Gold Cross of Merit of the Republic of Hungary.